netdata/netdata/collectors/ebpf.plugin/README.md

 ```

 If they are already mounted, you will see an error.
 You can also configure your system's `/etc/fstab` configuration to
 mount these filesystems on startup.
+More information can be found in the [ftrace documentation](https://www.kernel.org/doc/Documentation/trace/ftrace.txt).

 ## Performance